wKovacs64/eslint-config-ts/README.md

 # @wkovacs64/eslint-config-ts

-This is my base personal ESLint configuration for TypeScript projects.
+This is my personal ESLint configuration for TypeScript projects.

 ### Install